Academy Mortgage recently celebrated its 30th anniversary, having been founded back in 1988.

 The Verdict on Academy Mortgage

-- Which is pretty impressive based on the many reviews completed
+- Which is even more impressive based on the many reviews completed (nearly 25,000!)

 While they seem to be a good lender on paper, with both high marks on customer service and awards for being a great place to work, we don’t know much about their rates and fees.